Mutyala-Veera-Abhi-Nanda/Deep-audio-classifier/README.md

 ## Dataset:

 The dataset used in this project consists of audio files categorized into different classes.
 This dataset can be downloaded from Dataset Source.
 Ensure that the dataset is organized into folders for each class.

-## Requirements:

-To run this project, you'll need the following libraries:

-- Python 3.x

-- numpy

-- pandas

-- tensorflow

-- librosa

-- matplotlib

-You can install these libraries using pip:

-code:

-pip install numpy pandas tensorflow librosa matplotlib

 ## File Structure: